ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 ##### **Security policy**

-You want to increase the security of access to your email addresses.
+You may want to increase the security of access to your email addresses.

 You can do this by setting the security policy for your MX Plan solution.

-Please follow our guide on [Managing the security policy of an email](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-security-policy-password/) service.
+Please follow our guide on [Managing the security policy of an email service](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-security-policy-password/).

 ##### **Redirections**

-You want to redirect your emails to another recipient, create an alias or systematically copy another email address.
+You may want to redirect your emails to another recipient, create an alias or systematically copy another email address.

 To do this, you will need to create a redirection.

 You can do this in two ways:

-- create your redirection via webmail, via the inbox rules.
+- creating a redirection via webmail, via the inbox rules.
 To do this, please follow our guide on [Inbox rules in OWA](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/creating-inbox-rules-in-owa/#example-1-redirecting-emails-to-another-address).

-- create a redirection from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+- creating a redirection from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 For example, you can use this method to create an alias, i.e. redirect an email address that does not exist to an existing email address.
 To do this, please follow our guide on [Using email](https://docs.ovh.com/gb/en/emails/email-redirection-guide/#mx-plan-new-version_1) redirections.

 ##### **Voicemail**

-You must leave on holiday, or you will not have access to your email address for a certain period.
+You may go on holidays, or you may not have access to your email address for a certain period of time.

 You can then create an automatic reply.
 Please follow our guide on [Setting up automatic replies in OWA](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange_2016_how_to_set_up_automatic_replies_in_owa/).

 ##### **Delegations**

-You want to send an email from your personal email address, **instead of** or **from another** email address associated with your domain name.
+You may want to send an email from your personal email address, **instead of** or **from another** email address associated with your domain name.

 To do this, you will need to configure the delegation for the email address concerned.
-Please follow our guide on [Delegating account](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange_2013_how_to_grant_full_access_permissions_for_an_account/) rights.
+Please follow our guide on [Delegating account rights](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange_2013_how_to_grant_full_access_permissions_for_an_account/).

 ##### **Mailing lists**

-You want to send a regular newsletter to your contacts.
+You may want to send a regular newsletter to your contacts.

 To do this, you can create a mailing list.
 Please follow our guide on [Managing and using mailing lists](https://docs.ovh.com/gb/en/emails/guide-dutilisation-mailing-list/).

 ##### **Bottom of page**

-You want to apply a global signature to all the email addresses for your domain name.
+You may want to apply a global signature to all the email addresses for your domain name.

 You can do this in the footer, which can be configured from your Control Panel.
 Please follow our guide on [Adding a footer to your emails](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange_20132016_how_to_create_an_automatic_signature/).

 ### MX Plan legacy version <a name="oldmxplan"></a>

-#### Access your solution management
+#### Accessing your solution management

-If you are using the legacy version of the MX Plan solution, If you do not see the following view, see the [previous](#instructions) information.
+If you are using the legacy version of the MX Plan solution, this is the display you should see.
+If not, please ensure you follow the right path [by referring to the information above](#instructions).

 ![email](images/mxplan-starter-legacy-step1.png){.thumbnail}

-#### Add an email account
+#### Adding an email account

-To create an email address, go to the `Email`{.action} accounts tab.
+To create an email address, go to the `Email accounts`{.action} tab.
 The table that appears will contain all of the email addresses you have created as part of your MX Plan solution.
 Then click the `Create Email Address`{.action} button.

 ![email](images/mxplan-starter-legacy-step2.png){.thumbnail}